Is e-learning a temporary phenomenon?

 - Immediate access to the trainer.

-- The trainer is an expert in their subject and has been trained in the best techniques to get their expertise into the minds of the learner.
+- The trainer is an expert in their subject and is trained in the best techniques to get their expertise into the minds of the learner.

 - The classroom can be optimally designed and fully equipped with the latest presentation technology

-- Learners can meet other learners, establish contacts and extend their networks.
+- Learners can meet other learners, establish contacts and get 'linked in'.

 - There is a fixed timetable so the trainer can ensure that all learning content is covered and all objectives are achieved.